fortrock/Customer-trends-data-analysis-SQL-Python-PowerBI/README.md

       - Build presentation deck using Gamma AI

 ## 👨‍💻 About the Author
-Hey, I’m Sreekumar K, a Data Analyst & Content Creator.
+Hey, I’m Sreekumar K, A Data Analyst
-I break down complex data topics into simple, practical content that actually helps you land a job.
+I break down complex data topics into simple
  ### 🚀 Stay Connected & Join my Data Community
 If you enjoyed this project and want to keep learning and growing as a data analyst, let’s stay in touch!
-I regularly share content around SQL, data analytics, portfolio projects, job tips, and more.
+I regularly share content around SQL, data analytics, portfolio projects and more.

 💼 LinkedIn: [Sreekumar K](https://www.linkedin.com/in/sreekumar007/
 )